SAP-samples/teched2023-XP162/Exercises/3_Develop/2_Create app.md

 ## Summary

-You have now successfully created the application, continue to - [3_Test](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/3_Test.md)
+You have now successfully created the application, go to the next card or if in GitHub continue to - [3_Test](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/3_Develop/3_Test.md)